 - Cut narrower sections of grass.

-9. Bad Motor or Other Components on Your EGO Mower
+9. Bad Motor or Other Components

 Components on your mower including the motor may have failed.
 The problem must be diagnosed and repaired.